eu-cdse/copernicus-browser/README.md

   - Needed for correctly setting URLs for assets and authentication.
   - `http://localhost:3000/` for local development, the whole public url for deployments on web servers

-- `REACT_APP_SH_SERVICES_URL`: URL at which the Sentinel Hub servicess are accessible
+- `REACT_APP_SH_SERVICES_URL`: URL at which the Sentinel Hub services are accessible
   - `https://sh.dataspace.copernicus.eu`

-Application supports usage with user login or anonymously (without the need to log in).
+Application supports usage with user login or anonymously (without having to log in).
 In case of anonymous usage, the instance ids in `default_themes.js` and `education_themes.js` need to be set.
 Contact us for support.

-Environment variables neede for user login:
+Environment variables needed for user login:
 - `REACT_APP_AUTH_BASEURL`: Base URL for user login
-  - contact us for support
+  - https://identity.dataspace.copernicus.eu/auth/realms/CDSE/protocol/openid-connect/ (URL in case you plan to use the Copernicus Dataspace Ecosytem user managment/login)
 - `REACT_APP_CLIENTID`: ID of the OAuth client created in the [Dashboard](https://shapps.dataspace.copernicus.eu/dashboard/) and designated for user login
   - create your OAuth client in the [Dashboard](https://shapps.dataspace.copernicus.eu/dashboard/)

 Environment variables needed for anonymous usage:
-- `REACT_APP_FINGERPRINT_API_KEY`: Fingerprint API key for anonymous authentication (to enable usage without user login)
+- `REACT_APP_CAPTCHA_SITE_KEY`: Google Captcha site key for anonymous authentication (to enable usage without user login)
   - contact us for support
-- `REACT_APP_ANON_AUTH_FINGERPRINT_URL`: Fingerprint URL for anonymous authentication (to enable usage without user login)
+- `REACT_APP_ANON_AUTH_SERVICE_URL`: URL for anonymous authentication (to enable usage without user login)
   - contact us for support

 #### Optional

 - `REACT_APP_EOB_BACKEND`: Backend for saving user pins and timelapses
   - contact us for support
-  - without it, users won't be able to save pins without downloading them or share timelapses
+  - without it, users cannot save pins without downloading them or share timelapses
 - `REACT_APP_MAPTILER_KEY`: MapTiler key for accessing maps on MapTiler
   - create your key on [MapTiler's website](https://www.maptiler.com/)
   - without it, there will be no basemaps or overlays other than the default OSM basemap